 What is the process?
 What is the board’s role in this process?

-How involved in the board in the process of enhancing policies and practices?
+How involved is the board in the process of enhancing policies and practices?

 [Suggested: 20 minutes]

 How are funding and budgeting priorities determined for your agency?

 Do you believe that it is necessary for your agency to seek funding for increasing its capacity to serve survivors with disabilities?
 Why or why not?